Sign In Forgot Password

 Death and Mourning

-In the case of a death in the family, please first contact the Seattle Jewish Chapel at (206) 721-0970.
+In the case of a death in the family, please first contact the Seattle Jewish Chapel at (206) 725-3067 (this is a 24-hour line).
 They will help with arrangements for your loved one.
 The next step is to immediately contact Rabbi Borodin or Rabbi Rose.
 Our rabbis will help you in the process that follows.
 Please call the CBS office, (206) 524-0075 for instructions on how to reach our rabbis in an emergency.

 Congregation Beth Shalom is prepared to provide comfort and support during times of grief and mourning.
 The senior or associate rabbi should be informed immediately of a death in the family, and they will give you timely guidance on funeral arrangements and are available to provide comfort and solace during difficult times.
 The rabbis will also coordinate with the Mitzvah Corps to help with Shiva Minyanim and condolence meals.